Sourcing Giant Pumpkin SeedsLearn about the types of seeds you need and where to get them from

 Does it matter where the seeds come from?

-If your a first time grower then no not really.
+If you’re a first-time grower then no not really.
 As you get more into growing giant pumpkins then you will seek out seeds you want to grow.

 Wherever you get them from, just make sure they are Atlantic Giant Cucurbita maxima seeds.